Island Unit Restoration Project

 Project funding

-The alternatives analysis and preliminary design phases have been funded by the Recreation and Conservation Office/Salmon Recovery Funding Board program.
+The alternatives analysis and preliminary design phases were funded by the Recreation and Conservation Office/Salmon Recovery Funding Board program.
+Final design and permitting were funded by WDFW’s Estuary and Salmon Restoration Program and by the NOAA Restoration Center using Federal funds from the Bipartisan Infrastructure Law.

 Community engagement